jharner/rspark/README.md

 ./startspark.sh build

-Once the build is done (leave the shell script running in your terminal), open a browser with `localhost:8787` and login with credential `rstudio` for both the user name and password.
+Building the images and launching the containers will take time, but once complete, leave the shell script running in your terminal, i.e., do not quit or close the terminal window.
+Open a browser and enter `localhost:8787` as the URL:port and login with credential `rstudio` for both the user name and password.

 Use Control-C to stop the containers.